dsmurl/mirrorball/docs/initial-plan.md

 - Define users, roles (dev, admin), and required permissions in-repo (AWS permissions file + Pulumi wiring).
 - Prefer no serverless functions.
 If an API is needed, implement it as a long-running Deno service deployed as a container (no Lambdas).

+Type sharing and runtime validation
+- Frontend and backend must share TypeScript types and Zod schemas from a common Nx library for all request/response payloads and core entities (e.g., `Image`, `PresignUploadInput`, `PresignUploadOutput`).
+- Use Zod for runtime validation at API boundaries.
+Types are inferred from schemas via `z.infer`, ensuring a single source of truth.

 Config-driven email domain restriction
 - Add a simple configuration to restrict who can upload based on email domain(s).
 Only users whose `email` claim ends with an allowed domain may access upload/delete endpoints.
 This must be configurable per environment (e.g., `example.com`).